eza-community/eza/man/eza.1.md

 : Display file kind indicators next to file names.

 Valid settings are ‘`always`’, ‘`automatic`’ (or ‘`auto`’ for short), and ‘`never`’.
-The default value is ‘`automatic`’.
+When used without a value, defaults to ‘`automatic`’.

 The default behavior (`automatic` or `auto`) will display file kind indicators only when the standard output is connected to a real terminal.
 If `eza` is ran while in a `tty`, or the output of `eza` is either redirected to a file or piped into another program, file kind indicators will not be used.
 Setting this option to ‘`always`’ causes `eza` to always display file kind indicators, while ‘`never`’ disables the use of file kind indicators.